-Include specific references to specs and/or blueprints in nova, or in other projects, that this one either depends on or is related to.
+Include specific references to specs and/or blueprints in Watcher, or in other projects, that this one either depends on or is related to.

-If this requires functionality of another project that is not currently used by Nova (such as the glance v2 API when we previously only required v1), document that fact.
+If this requires functionality of another project that is not currently used by Watcher (such as the glance v2 API when we previously only required v1), document that fact.